-- This is the first Modern Slavery Statement (Statement) for Cargill Australia and Cargill Japan as set out in the Modern Slavery Act 2018 (Cth).
+- This is the second Modern Slavery Statement (Statement) for Cargill Australia and Cargill Japan as set out in the Modern Slavery Act 2018 (Cth).
 This Statement is a joint statement by Cargill Australia and Cargill Japan.
 It only relates to the entities owned and controlled by Cargill Australia and Cargill Japan.
 The purpose of this Statement is to outline our approach to ensuring we have robust frameworks and processes in place to minimise the risk of modern slavery in our operations and supply chain.
 It also includes information about the activities of Cargill globally to minimise the risk of modern slavery and human trafficking in our operations and supply chains. - Cargill's purpose is to nourish the world in a safe, responsible and sustainable way.
 We aspire to be the most trusted source of products and services across the agricultural, food, industrial and financial markets we serve.
 We have 155,000 employees in 70 countries who strive to feed the world in a responsible way and improve the communities where we live and work.
 Cargill is committed to treating people with dignity and respect in the workplace and in the communities where we do business. - We promote and respect human rights as outlined in the Universal Declaration of Human Rights and the UN Sustainable Development Goals.
 We are a signatory of the UN Global Compact.
 We take guidance from the UN Guiding Principles on Business and Human Rights and the International Labour Organisation (ILO) Fundamental Principles and Rights at Work.
-These frameworks call on us to engage in due diligence and take action to remedy issues where identified in our workplaces, supply chains and extended communities.
+In accordance with these frameworks, we undertake due diligence and risk assessments, and take action to remedy issues where identified in our workplaces, supply chains and extended communities.

-Code of Conduct and Commitment to Human Rights
+Cargill Code of Conduct